 - Designing RFP documents is made easier by access to templates.
-Incorporating elements from the ESIC Technical Specification Template and the ESIC Energy Storage Cost Template and Tool facilitates effective communication with potential bidders and clarification of project requirements and pricing (Sections 2.3.4, 2.4.1, and 2.4.2). - Energy storage RFPs share many essential components of the general RFP process, but it is important to recognize specific storage-related considerations such as communication and control requirements, performance requirements, and warranties that will both help in aligning all parties on project requirements and expectations and support the proposal evaluation process (Sections 2.3.5, 2.3.6, and 2.3.7). - A clear recognition of the responsibilities of parties engaged in a complex project that affects multiple areas of grid operations is an important element to planning an energy storage project.
-(Appendix B includes a Division of Responsibility Matrix Template.)
+Incorporating elements from the ESIC Technical Specification Template and the ESIC Energy Storage Cost Template and Tool facilitates effective communication with potential bidders and clarification of project requirements and pricing.
+(Sections 2.3.4, 2.4.1, and 2.4.2.) - Energy storage RFPs share many essential components of the general RFP process, but it is important to recognize specific storage-related considerations such as communication and control requirements, performance requirements, and warranties that will help in aligning all parties on project requirements and expectations, and support the proposal evaluation process.
+This is especially true as new capabilities and value streams are being added and technology vendors and the industry need to identify how storage can better support grid flexibility.
+This rapidly evolving industry means that new storage systems can be procured at different levels, each with an increasing level of specificity.
+(Sections 2.3.5, 2.3.6, and 2.3.7.)